sameer0013/DGI-chatbot/README.md

 # DGI-chatbot
-An AI and NLP based chatbot for answering general questions about [Dronacharya Group of Institutions](https://gnindia.dronacharya.info/).
+An Deep Learning  and NLP based chatbot for answering general questions about [Dronacharya Group of Institutions](https://gnindia.dronacharya.info/).
 Chat directly to the bot on telegram or add it to a group/channel.
 Ask it about the courses, faculty, facilities, location, bus routes, etc. Almost all the queries are answered based on the model and any unanswered query is stored in a database to process and improve the bot.

 DGI-chatbot is currently available for telegram only.